evansbenj/SulaRAD/5_subsetting_the_data_and_genotyping.md

 zcat final_filtered.vcf.gz | /usr/local/vcftools/src/perl/vcf-to-tab > final_filtered.vcf.gz.tab
 ```

 And then use this script to add to this tab deimited file data from baboons (`16_Gets_outgroup_sequence_from_axt_files_NEW2015.pl`).
 This needs to be executed from with a directory that has axt alignment files.
-Here is that script:
+I also batch processed this script with another script called `17_adds_outgroup_to_lots_of_tab_files.pl`.
+Here is the first script:

 ``` perl
 #!/usr/bin/env perl